dsalomoni/bdb-2022/README.md

 #### With persistence:
 `docker run -d --rm --name my_redis -v %USERPROFILE%\bdb:/data --network bdb-net --user 1000 redis redis-server --maxmemory 32mb --save 180 1 --dbfilename my_database.rdb`

+## Possible issues with the `docker` commands and how to fix them:

+### A `docker run` command fails, or the `bdb` directory is not visible from Jupyter

+- Make sure you type the `docker run` commands exactly as written in these instructions.
+- Double check that you have create the Docker virtual network with the `docker network create` command above.
+- **Pay special attention** to the the single quote (') and double quote (") characters, since they are prone to be copied wrongly with  "copy/paste" actions.
+If you copy/paste the commands above, manually type any single of double quote characters.

+### `docker run` returns `docker: Error response from daemon: Conflict.
+The container name "/my_jupyter" is already in use ...`

+- Type `docker stop my_jupyter`
+- Type `docker rm my_jupyter`
+- Type the `docker run` command again.

+### On Windows you get the message `"Error response ... : file exists."`

+ If **on Windows** you get an error like the following when typing a `docker run` command:
+> Error response from daemon: error while creating mount source path ... file exists.

+you should restart the Docker daemon.
+Open the "Docker Desktop" application from the Windows main menu.
+If any updates to Docker are mentioned, apply them.
+After these updates (if any), make sure you select the option to restart the Docker daemon.
+Then issue the `docker run` command again.

+### Other errors

+If you encounter other errors, contact prof. Salomoni through the usual University channels.